TamezJacob/BattleShip/README.md

 	Adrian Pena, Bryce Harmon, Curtis Kelso, Jacob Tamez, Alex Hlavka

 - What you’re creating?

+	A classic battleship game, where two people can play against each other.

 - Who you’re doing it for, your audience (may be same as the previous question)?
 - Why you’re doing this, the impact or change you hope to make?